Israelis Have A Love-Hate Relationship With Jerusalem

 Some Israelis celebrated the U.S. Embassy move as recognition of Israel's right to sovereignty in the Jews' spiritual homeland.
 Some shrugged their shoulders, accepting what most Israelis believe to be a long-established fact that Jerusalem is Israel's capital.

 But every Israeli has a strong opinion about Jerusalem as a city.
-It has experienced much change in the last few decades, including the trauma of violence around the Palestinian uprising of the 2000s and the growing influence of its religious Jewish community.
+It has experienced much change in the past few decades, including the trauma of violence around the Palestinian uprising of the 2000s and the growing influence of its religious Jewish community.

-There's a concept in Jewish tradition about the existence of two Jerusalems: Yerushalayim Shel Maala — the heavenly Jerusalem — and Yerushalayim Shel Mata — the earthly Jerusalem.
+There's a concept in Jewish tradition about the existence of two Jerusalems: Yerushalayim shel maala — the heavenly Jerusalem — and Yerushalayim shel mata — the earthly Jerusalem.
 It's a city of opposites, with both spiritual and physical dimensions.

 Like a magnet with two poles, Jerusalem both attracts and repels.